Duncan Jones

 Duncan Zowie Haywood Jones (born 30 May 1971) is a British film director, film producer and screenwriter.
-He is best known for directing the films Moon (2009), Source Code (2011), Warcraft (2016), and Mute (2018).
+He directed the films Moon (2009), Source Code (2011), Warcraft (2016), and Mute (2018).
 For Moon, he won the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.
-He is the son of English singer-songwriter David Bowie and American model, actress, and journalist Angie Bowie.
+He is the son of English singer-songwriter David Bowie and Cypriot-born American model, actress, and journalist Angie Bowie.

 Early life

-Jones was born in Bromley Hospital, Bromley, London, on 30 May 1971, the only child of English singer-songwriter and musician David Bowie (1947-2016) and his first wife, Angela "Angie" Bowie (née Barnett), an American model and actress.
+Jones was born at Bromley Hospital in Bromley, London, on 30 May 1971, the first child of English singer-songwriter and musician David Bowie (1947–2016) and his first wife, Angela "Angie" Bowie (née Barnett), an American model and actress.
 His maternal grandfather, George, was a United States Army veteran and mining engineer who ran a mill for the Cyprus Mines Corporation, while his maternal grandmother, Helena, was a naturalised Canadian.
 His mother was born and raised in Cyprus, and has Polish ancestry.
 His birth prompted his father to write "Kooks" for his 1971 album Hunky Dory.

 Mostly raised by his father David and his Scottish nanny, Marion Skene, Jones spent time growing up in London, Berlin, and Vevey in Switzerland.
-He attended the first and second grade at the Commonwealth American School (now the International School of Lausanne) in Lausanne.
+He attended the first and second grade at the Commonwealth-American School in Lausanne.
 When his parents divorced in February 1980, his father was granted custody of eight-year-old Jones (who was then known as "Zowie Bowie" to rhyme with his father's stage name) and he visited his mother on school holidays until ending contact with her at age 13.
 At age 14, he enrolled in the Scottish co-educational boarding school Gordonstoun.
 At the age of 12, he decided that he preferred to be called "Joey", and used this nickname until shortening it to "Joe" in his later teen years.
 The press reported that he went by "Joe" in 1992 when attending his father's wedding to fashion model Iman, where he was the best man.
 He reverted to his birth name around the age of 18.

 Jones is the half-brother of Alexandria "Lexi" Jones (born 2000), the daughter of his father and his father's second wife, Iman.
 He is also the half-brother of Stacia Larranna Celeste Lipka (born 1980) from his mother's relationship with musician Andrew Lipka, better known as Drew Blood.
-He has a stepsister, Zulekha Haywood (born 1978), who is the daughter of Iman and former NBA basketball player Spencer Haywood, Iman's first husband.
+He has a stepsister, Zulekha Haywood (born 1978), who is the daughter of Iman and former NBA basketball player Spencer Haywood, Iman's second husband.

 By 1995, Jones graduated with a bachelor's degree in philosophy from the College of Wooster.
 He then pursued a PhD degree at Vanderbilt University in Tennessee, but left before completion to attend London Film School, where he then graduated in 2001.
-Whilst growing up, Jones dreamed of becoming a professional wrestler, and his father frequently praised what he called Jones' "natural strength".